aminebz949904/SLMM/README.md

 Please complete the above first.
 After you finished the above, you are to enhance it with the following:
 1. The application should now be changed to accept input via Http.
 You are advised to use ASP.Net Web API, but you are free to use any web framework of your choice.
 The output should still be in the console.
 2. Since now this is an ASP.Net Web API, the size of the lawn should be passed in through an action method specifically for this purpose.
-3. All commands should be done asynchronously and all action methods should just return a correlation id.
+3. All commands should be done asynchronously and all POST or PUT action methods should just return a correlation id.
 4. The commands should be done on a FIFO manner.
 5. There should be two applications, one that runs in SLMM and one that represents the client and will be used by administrator(s) to control the SLMM.
 See below for accepted commands and exposed action methods.